My Dinner

 4 oranges

-• Place the orange peels in a pot and cover them with water.
-Add a teaspoon of salt, bring to a boil and cook for 10 minutes.
+• Place the peels in a saucepan and cover completely with water.
+Bring to a boil and cook for 10 minutes, then drain.
+Repeat this blanching process to remove excess bitterness.

 • Strain the peels, and add them back into the pot.
 Cover with a little water and boil for about 5 minutes.
 Repeat this step a second time. (or even a third if you find your peels still too bitter)